apache/calcite-avatica-go/site/go_development.md

 5. To select the test suite, export `AVATICA_FLAVOR=HSQLDB` for Avatica HSQLDB or `AVATICA_FLAVOR=PHOENIX` for Phoenix.

-6. Then run `go test-v ./...` from the root of the repository to execute the test suite.
+6. Then run `go test -v ./...` from the root of the repository to execute the test suite.

 ## Releasing
 If you have not set up a GPG signing key, set one up by following these [instructions](https://www.apache.org/dev/openpgp.html#generate-key).